lugu/toner_chip_reset/README.md

 IC2 buses are very common on embedded systems.
 For example, smartphones use them to connect the touchscreen or the motion sensor to the main processor chip.
-There is plenty of documentation, i like [this one from saleae](http://support.saleae.com/hc/en-us/articles/200730905-Learn-I2C-Inter-Integrated-Circuit).
+There is plenty of documentation, I like [this one from saleae](http://support.saleae.com/hc/en-us/articles/200730905-Learn-I2C-Inter-Integrated-Circuit).

 The full specification is avavailable at: http://www.i2c-bus.org/

-For your particalar printer, it might be an SPI bus instead of an I2C bus.
+For your particular printer, it might be an SPI bus instead of an I2C bus.
 But this does not really matter: the analysis procedure is the same.